 Naturopathic doctors have title protection under The Naturopathic Doctors Act passed in 2008.
-While the Act does provide regulation of the profession, in addition to title protection the Act provides recognition of the profession ensuring patients can claim ND services as a medical tax deduction.
+The Act provides regulation of the profession, title protection and recognition of the profession ensuring patients can claim ND services as a medical tax deduction.

-Nova Scotia Association of Naturopathic Doctors

-Tel: 902-542-5560 www.nsand.ca
+Nova Scotia Association of Naturopathic Doctors Tel: 902-542-5560 www.nsand.ca